-- 15.-(1) If the parties to an arbitration agreement (whether made before or after 1st November 2001) have expressly agreed either - Date of commencement of the International Arbitration (Amendment) Act 2001 (Act 38/2001). - (a) that the Model Law or this Part shall not apply to the arbitration; or - (b) that the Arbitration Act (Cap.
-10) or the repealed Arbitration Act (Cap.
-10, 1985 Ed.) shall apply to the arbitration, then, both the Model Law and this Part shall not apply to that arbitration but the Arbitration Act or the repealed Arbitration Act (if applicable) shall apply to that arbitration.
+- 15.-(1) If the parties to an arbitration agreement (whether made before or after 1 November 2001) have expressly agreed either - (a) that the Model Law or this Part is not to apply to the arbitration; or - (b) that the Arbitration Act 2001 or the repealed Arbitration Act (Cap.
+10, 1985 Revised Edition) is to apply to the arbitration, then, both the Model Law and this Part do not apply to that arbitration but the Arbitration Act 2001 or the repealed Arbitration Act (Cap.
+10, 1985 Revised Edition) (if applicable) applies to that arbitration.

-(2) For the avoidance of doubt, a provision in an arbitration agreement referring to or adopting any rules of arbitration shall not of itself be sufficient to exclude the application of the Model Law or this Part to the arbitration concerned.
+(2) To avoid doubt, a provision in an arbitration agreement referring to or adopting any rules of arbitration is not of itself sufficient to exclude the application of the Model Law or this Part to the arbitration concerned.